 We just published a report revealing that 17% of Malaysia’s fintech companies are e-wallets: in sheer numbers, they are second only to payments companies.

-With BNM gunning hard for a cashless society, we can definitely see the appeal of launching a wallet in Malaysia.
+With BNM gunning hard for a cashless society, we can definitely see the appeal of launching an e-wallet in Malaysia.
 It is a particular focus in BNM’s ICTF which has just taken effect early this month, and should impact key e-wallet functions like remittances, e-payments, and QR codes.

 Global trends demand that Malaysia turn cashless into king, but here’s the problem for e-wallets—Malaysia already has an existing cashless system that many are familiar with, and this system is called cards.